The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: Mixed Methods Study

 \subsection{Research Questions}

 We aim to answer the following research questions.

 \begin{itemize}[label={},leftmargin=*] \item \textbf{RQ1: [Issues]} What are the common issues practitioners face when using Ansible?
-In this question, we investigate the common challenges that practitioners face while working with Ansible.
-By analyzing the emergent topics from practioners' posts in Q\&A platforms and practitioners feedback from interviews, we aim to categorize these challenges and identify patterns that can help us to understand pain points across various praticioner groups. \item \textbf{RQ2: [Adoption]} What are the aspects that influence the adoption of Ansible?
-This question focuses on the factors that drive Ansible’s adoption, identified via interviews with practitioners. \item \textbf{RQ3: [Improvements]} What changes would improve Ansible?
+In this question, we investigate the common challenges that practitioners face.
+We analyze topics from practitioners' posts in Q\&A platforms and feedback from interviews to categorize these challenges and identify patterns that can help us to understand pain points across various praticioner groups. \item \textbf{RQ2: [Adoption]} What are the aspects that influence the adoption of Ansible?
+This question focuses on the factors that drive Ansible's adoption, identified via interviews with practitioners. \item \textbf{RQ3: [Improvements]} What changes would improve Ansible?
 This question aims to identify actionable suggestions for improving Ansible.
 The goal is to provide insights for Ansible's development community, and broader IaC community, on how to refine the tool to better meet practitioners' expectations and needs. \end{itemize}

+RQ1 is addressed using both topics extracted from online Q\&A data and practitioner interviews, enabling triangulation between large-scale community discussions and in-depth qualitative insights.
+RQ2 and RQ3 are answered exclusively through interviews, as public technical artifacts primarily reflect post-adoption troubleshooting and rarely capture adoption rationales or broader improvement considerations.
+The key directions discussed in Section~\ref{sec:discussion} are grounded in the combined results of all three research questions, integrating evidence from both data sources.